 Examples of how negligence could occur include:

-- You are crossing as the green man shows at a traffic light.
+- You are using a zebra crossing.
 However, due to a car driver being on their phone, they fail to see the red light and hit you.
 Due to this, you suffer a back injury.